 If you’re already convinced about ClojureScript and Expo and know what to do once you have figwheel running, you can just read this section.
 Otherwise, we encourage you to read the entire guide.

-lein new exponent your-project cd your-project && npm install lein figwheel # Now in a new tab, open the project in a simulator exp start --ios
+lein new expo your-project cd your-project && yarn install lein figwheel # Now in a new tab, open the project in a simulator exp start --ios

 First-class immutable data structures

 Minimizing state and side-effects

 Practicality and pragmatism are always core values of ClojureScript

 It all begins with a Simple Made Easy design choice: you don’t write native code.